 In 1994 during a visit to see his parents who had moved to Tombstone, AZ, John visited the US Army Intelligence base at Fort Huachuca where he ended up going to work for a civilian aviation contractor.
 That position found him responsible for maintaining a fleet of Blackhawk & Huey helicopters as well as their Skymaster 337 and O-2 fixed-wing aircraft.

 Two years later John was leading a team of mechanics as they installed satellite communications systems in the newly acquired Boeing 767s for Al-Italia airlines in Rome, Italy and Luton, England.

-After returning to the U.S. he took on the 'Director of Maintenance' title for a company headquartered in Everett, Washington where he gained even more experience on a variety of multi-engine aircraft including the Beech-18 and 99, C-46, DC-3 and the Swearingen Metroliner.
+Once back in the United States he went to work as Director of Maintenance for a company headquartered at Paine Field in Everett, WA.
+Here he gained even more experience on a variety of multi-engine aircraft including the Beech-18, Beech-99, C-46, DC-3 and the Swearing Metroliner.